proycon/LaMachine/README.md

 You may want to adapt Vagrantfile to change the number of CPUs and Memory available to the VM (2 CPUs and 3GB RAM by default).

+On most Linux distributions, steps one and two may be combined with a simple command such as ``sudo apt-get install virtualbox vagrant`` on Ubuntu, or ``sudo pacman -Syu virtualbox vagrant`` on Arch Linux.

 Installation & Usage with Docker (for Linux only)